Karaiyellam Shenbagapoo: Plot

 Finally, the Bioscope man is arrested and the film ends with Raman returning to town, and Velli and Maruthamuththu is a happy couple again.

 Production

-Ilaiyaraaja suggested to Sujatha the interesting idea of a thriller set in a rustic milieu, and Sujatha soon came up with a murder mystery against the backdrop of ancient folk songs and folklore.
+Ilaiyaraaja suggested to Sujatha the idea of a thriller set in a rustic milieu, and Sujatha soon came up with a murder mystery against the backdrop of ancient folk songs and folklore.
 Prathap said he chose to do the film because of the story and character.

 Soundtrack

 The music was composed by Ilaiyaraaja.